 Drinking Water: Available at Plum Orchard and all areas south of Sea Camp.
 Treat water at all other areas of the island.

 No Pets: Only service animals are permitted in campgrounds.

 All animals on the island - including horses - are wild!
 Do not approach within 50 feet of horses; they may bite or kick.

 America the Beautiful Passes

 Senior and Access passholders are entitled to a 50% discount on camping fees at individual sites.
-The reservation/permit must be in the passholders name.
-The pass must be presented in person at the Mainland Visitor Center.
+The passholder must present the pass in person, with ID at the Mainland Visitor Center.
 The discount will be processed on site.

 *No pass discounts on group campsites.